martinthomson/no-expiry/draft-thomson-gendispatch-no-expiry.md

 expiration of drafts.
 With this change, this is understood to apply to drafts that are marked as "dead" in tooling.

+# Referencing Internet-Drafts

+Internet-Drafts should always be referenced including the two-digit version number of the draft.
+Internet-Drafts should always be referenced from the IETF Datatracker.
+It is possible to reference the latest version of a draft by excluding the two-digit version number, but this can lead readers of the reference to not know which version of the draft is being referenced.

+\[\[ More description of why goes here, and also in the Security Considerations. \]\]

 # Replacement Procedures